djhshih/ffpe-filter-legacy/README.md

 # ffpe-filter-legacy

-Legacy filter for removing FFPE artifact (C>T in the XCG context) created by Chip Stewart and Lee Lichtenstein.
+Legacy filter for removing FFPE artifact (C>T in the XCG context), which was originally created by Chip Stewart and Lee Lichtenstein.

-Created for the purpose of a benchmark baseline.
+It is assembled here for to serve as a benchmarking baseline.

 ## Use